Haythem532002/flask-app/README.md

 ## GitHub Actions (CI) — notes

-- The CI workflow builds the multi-stage Docker image, runs tests (if any), and pushes the image to Docker Hub.
+- The CI workflow builds the Docker image, runs tests (if any), and pushes the image to Docker Hub.
 - Configure secrets in GitHub: `DOCKERHUB_USERNAME`, `DOCKERHUB_PASSWORD` (or use a GitHub Package Registry token), and any other secrets required for the workflow.

 Example high-level steps in CI: